StephanieKeck/Project-X-Super-Break-Out/README.md

 CSCE 312 section 506
 Project X, Super Break-Out game

-Note: This project requires the JACK compiler and emulator for the Nand To Tetris Software Suite supplied on nand2tetris.org.
+Note: This project requires the JACK compiler and emulator from the Nand To Tetris Software Suite supplied on nand2tetris.org.

 Video of gameplay can be found in the file `Keck_Stephanie_Super_Break_Out.mp4`.